gcuster1991/git_with_me/README.md

 Write your changes below this line:
 This is my first change via terminal.
 This is my first change via R studio.
-I made this change while working on my poster.
+I made this change while working on my poster for class.